Sign up now for a free 30-day trial.

 Add your plant to your palette with a click.
 All plants in your palette are consolidated into a single dialog box, organized by four plant categories – Trees, Shrubs, Shrub Areas, and Groundcovers.
 The plants in each category are alphabetized by genus, allowing you to find each one quickly when you want to edit or place it.

 Once a plant is in your palette, you can assign it with data.
 What does “data” mean in this context?
 It’s any information you want to communicate to your client, employer, or contractor about that plant, from width and height to rootball size, per-unit cost, water usage, and, if you want, tons of other specific info about that plant – growth rate, sun or shade needs, optimal soil, and more.
-These stats are all wiki-based for each plant, which gives you the opportunity to educate and be educated by the entire community of Land F/X users.
+These stats are all wiki-based for each plant, which gives you the opportunity to educate and be educated by the entire community of Planting F/X users.

 Now it’s time to choose an AutoCAD block that will represent your plant in your drawing.
-Your Land F/X installation comes with an extensive library of thousands upon thousands of plant symbol blocks for trees or shrubs, and hatches for groundcovers.
+Your Planting F/X installation comes with an extensive library of thousands upon thousands of plant symbol blocks for trees or shrubs, and hatches for groundcovers.
 Once you’ve tied a symbol to a plant, it won’t just represent that plant variety in your planting plan – it will be embedded with all the data you’ve assigned to that plant.
 In other words, it will be a “smart” block.

 Pick your plant, and click to place it.
 It’s that simple.
 Want an even quicker option?
 Our specialized tools give you numerous methods for placing multiple plants in one go.